-At BGS we strive for a fair and open working environment, free from discrimination where we value all colleagues as individuals and respect their differences.
+We strive for a fair and open working environment, free from discrimination, where we value all colleagues as individuals and respect their differences.

 UKRI EDI vision

-We aim to build an inclusive workforce with employees from all backgrounds and through people who are passionate about earth science and share our commitment to work for the good of the environment and the benefit of society.
+We aim to build an inclusive workforce with employees from all backgrounds and people who are passionate about earth science that share our commitment to work for the good of the environment and the benefit of society.

 Reflecting our alignment with the Athena SWAN charter principles and UKRI EDI policy, current identified EDI priorities include:

-- Continuing to increase female representation in management, in particular within our middle manager grades, and identifying ways of supporting the transition into senior roles through initiatives that engage early career scientists and by proactively managing our talent;
+- identifying ways of supporting the transition into senior roles through initiatives that engage early career scientists

-- Reviewing organisational processes to continuously improve equality practices and remove barriers of opportunity, with a focus on developing plans to support racial equality and addressing low levels of BAME representation in our workforce Details of our workforce ethnicity are available here.
+- reviewing organisational processes to continuously improve equality practices and remove barriers of opportunity, with a focus on developing plans to support racial equality and addressing low levels of BAME representation in our workforce (details)

-- Increasing our understanding of the BGS LGBTQ+ community, and barriers they face, and providing a supportive environment for gender expression and free from discrimination due to sexual orientation.
-Our LGBTQ+ Network provides a confidential space for LGBTQ+ issues to be discussed and raised;
+- increasing our understanding of the BGS LGBTQ+ community and the barriers they face, and providing a supportive environment for gender expression that is free from discrimination due to sexual orientation.

 Policies and practices

-BGS also has a number of related policies and practices in place which support wider embedding of good practice related to EDI.
+The BGS also has a number of related policies and practices in place that support the wider embedding of good practice related to EDI.
 These include: